You’re Likely to Get the Coronavirus

 On Saturday, Politico reported that the White House is preparing to ask Congress for $1 billion in emergency funding for a coronavirus response.
 This request, if it materialized, would come in the same month in which President Donald Trump released a new budget proposal that would cut key elements of pandemic preparedness—funding for the CDC, the NIH, and foreign aid.

 These long-term government investments matter because creating vaccines, antiviral medications, and other vital tools requires decades of serious investment, even when demand is low.
 Market-based economies often struggle to develop a product for which there is no immediate demand and to distribute products to the places they’re needed.
 CEPI has been touted as a promising model to incentivize vaccine development before an emergency begins, but the group also has skeptics.
 Last year, Doctors Without Borders wrote a scathing open letter, saying the model didn’t ensure equitable distribution or affordability.
-CEPI subsequently updated its policies to forefront equitable access, and Manuel Martin, a medical innovation and access advisor with Doctors Without Borders, told me last week that he’s now cautiously optimistic.
+CEPI subsequently updated its policies to forefront equitable access, and Manuel Martin, a medical innovation and access adviser with Doctors Without Borders, told me last week that he’s now cautiously optimistic.
 “CEPI is absolutely promising, and we really hope that it will be successful in producing a novel vaccine,” he said.
 But he and his colleagues are “waiting to see how CEPI’s commitments play out in practice.”

 These considerations matter not simply as humanitarian benevolence, but also as effective policy.
 Getting vaccines and other resources to the places where they will be most helpful is essential to stop disease from spreading widely.
 During the 2009 H1N1 flu outbreak, for example, Mexico was hit hard.
 In Australia, which was not, the government prevented exports by its pharmaceutical industry until it filled the Australian government’s order for vaccines.
 The more the world enters lockdown and self-preservation mode, the more difficult it could be to soberly assess risk and effectively distribute tools, from vaccines and respirator masks to food and hand soap.